 Invictus moved from Bukit Timah to a slightly larger and much greener campus in the neighbouring community of Dempsey Hill in August 2017.
-The school is located within a newly-renovated and incredibly charming black and white heritage building that was formerly occupied by Tanderra and Between Two Trees Preschool.
+The school is located within a newly-renovated and incredibly charming black and white heritage building.
 It is just a quick five-minute walk away from the trendy coffee shops of Dempsey Hill, where parents can often be seen post drop-off and pre pick-up.

-The small and cosy campus has a playground, playing field, sandpit, school hall and a swimming pool.
+Classrooms are spread across several small, low-rise blocks, and students follow clearly marked paths to move between classes.
+Located in a peaceful area, this cosy campus also has a playground, playing field, sandpit, school hall and a swimming pool.

 There is a standard annual fee of $17,000 for all years, which is payable in five instalments throughout the year; this is really handy if you need to budget.
 Are there plenty of hidden fees to surprise you though?
 Thankfully, no. Budget for an additional $2,700 to cover the assessment test, academic field trips and uniform, and an optional $2,000 for IT equipment and $2,000 for co-curricular activities.

-Invictus has partnered with White Lodge kindergarten so that all graduating students will receive direct admission into the school provided they meet the requirements.
+Invictus has partnered with White Lodge Pre-school so that all graduating students will receive direct admission into the school provided they meet the requirements.